amelandri/amelandri.github.io/_posts/2013-11-12-Custom-Jekyll-filter-for-tags.markdown

 layout: post
 title: Custom Jekyll filter for tags
 description: A simple Jekyll filter that uses Bootstrap's label objects to display post tags
-external-url:
+tags: Jekyll, Bootstrap
-tags: [Tech, Jekyll, Bootstrap]
+category: Tech
 ---

 This is a simple [Jekyll] filter that I wrote in order to use Bootstrap's label objects to display post tags.